Majority Of House Democrats Support Impeaching Donald Trump Over Capitol Riots

-A majority of House Democrats, 180 of them, have signed on to California Rep. Ted Lieu’s impeachment articles against President Donald Trump.
+A majority of House Democrats have signed on to California Rep. Ted Lieu's impeachment articles against President Donald Trump.

-As The Washington Examiner reporter on Saturday, Lieu drafted an impeachment resolution with Rep. Jamie Raskin of Maryland and Rep. David Cicilline of Rhode Island.
+As the Washington Examiner reported on Saturday, Lieu drafted an impeachment resolution with Rep. Jamie Raskin of Maryland and Rep. David Cicilline of Rhode Island.

-Lieu and his colleagues accused the commander-in-chief of “willfully inciting violence” and their resolution explicitly states that he would be disqualified from holding office in the future.
+Lieu and his colleagues accused the commander-in-chief of "willfully inciting violence," and their resolution explicitly states that he would be disqualified from holding office in the future.

-“Trump thus warrants impeachment and trial, removal from office, and disqualification to hold any and enjoy any office of honor, trust, or profit under the United States,” the resolution says.
+"Trump thus warrants impeachment and trial, removal from office, and disqualification to hold any and enjoy any office of honor, trust, or profit under the United States," the resolution read.

-“He also willfully made statements that encouraged — and foreseeably resulted in — imminent lawless action at the Capitol,” it continues.
+"He also willfully made statements that encouraged -- and foreseeably resulted in -- imminent lawless action at the Capitol," it continued.

 On Wednesday, a group of pro-Trump protesters clashed with security forces at the U.S. Capitol and managed to invade and vandalize the building.